 Oh yeah – and we also let you in on the best places to eat and stay.
-Start here….
+Start here.

 Things to Do In Camden Maine

 (Co-Sponsored by the 1928 Camden Public Library, tours are led by Dave Jackson, Director of the Camden Harbor Park and Amy Rollins, from the Penobscot Bay Chamber of Commerce).
-This walking tour – that begins in the Children’s Garden outside the Camden Library – is a fantastic tell-all about the origins of classic Camden.
+This walking tour begins in the Children’s Garden outside the Camden Library.
+It’s a fantastic tell-all about the origins of classic Camden.

 Though tourists swarm to Camden for its stunning land and seascapes, few stop to wonder about the parks and public spaces that attracted visitors here in the first place.
 Many would be amazed to discover that most were funded by a teen-age woman.